 Private charitable contributions play an essential role in most economies.
-Despite the existence of welfare states, people contribute money and supply volunteer labor to charity.
-From a policy perspective, there is concern that comprehensive government spending might crowd out these private charitable donations.
+From a policy perspective, there is concern that comprehensive government spending might crowd out private charitable donations.
 If perfect crowding out occurs, then every dollar spent by the government will lead to a one-for-one decrease in private spending, leaving the total level of welfare unaltered.
-Understanding the magnitude and causes of crowding out is crucial, as it represents a hidden cost to public spending and can thus have significant impacts on public welfare.
+Understanding the magnitude and the causes of crowding out is crucial from a policy perspective, as crowding out represents a hidden cost to public spending and can thus have significant consequences for government policies toward public welfare provision.

 Note: The World Giving Index is an average measure of the percentage of people in each country who donate money, volunteer, or help a stranger.
 Source: Based on Figure 2.

-IZA World of Labor
+I Z A World of Labor